morgangraphics/ansible-role-nvm/README.md

 # Ansible Role: NVM

-Installs NVM & Node.js on Debian/Ubuntu on RHEL/CentOS (Coming soon)
+Installs NVM & Node.js on Debian/Ubuntu and RHEL/CentOS

 Ansible weirdness with SSH and (non)interactive shells makes working with NVM and Ansible a bit problematic.
 This [stack overflow](https://stackoverflow.com/questions/22256884/not-possible-to-source-bashrc-with-ansible) post explains some of the things other people have done to get around this issue.

 ## Were other roles fall short
-Other Ansible roles that install NVM or Node.js fall short in a few areas.
+Other Ansible roles that install NVM and/or Node.js fall short in a few areas.

 1. They use the apt-get or yum packages to install Node.js.
 This often means that the Node.js package is older than what is currently available via the Node repo.
-In some cases, those packages may not be a LTS release.
+In some cases, those packages may not be a LTS release and if you need multiple node versions, you're out of luck.

-1. They will often install NVM and Node.js as `root` user (`sudo su`, `become: true`) to install NVM which can add to the headache of NPM plugin management in addition to being an unneeded privilege escalation security risk
+1. They will often install NVM and Node.js as `root` user (`sudo su` or `become: true`) to install NVM.
+This can add to the headache of NPM plugin management in addition to being an unneeded privilege escalation security risk

 1. You cannot run ad hoc NVM commands